 Easy holiday recipes you can whip up in a hurry that also happen to taste gourmet while capturing the warm, cozy energy of the occasion sound like they're too good to be true.
 But we assure you such recipes are out there—it just takes a little digging.
 We took it upon ourselves to sift through the noise and hone in one the best 12 options around.

 So whether you're a beginner in the kitchen, a last-minute host, or simply want to minimize stress this holiday season, these dishes will make you (and everyone who enjoys them) very merry indeed.
 We'll begin with a mood-setting concoction followed by festive cocktails and appetizers, and then move our way through mains and side dishes before finishing with dessert to make sure your menu tastes and feels memorable without stressing you out.

-So without further ado, click through the 12 easy holiday recipes below.
+So without further ado, check out the ultimate holiday recipes below.

 Okay, so technically this isn't a drinkable cocktail (though all the ingredients are edible if you insist on giving it a try)—it's more of a magical holiday aroma.
 This scrumptious combination of fruits and spices from Half Baked Harvest will make the whole house smell and feel like Christmas, especially if you're cooking all day and the house starts to smell like a compost bin.
 And the good news is that this thoughtful, atmospheric touch only takes five minutes to brew.

 There's nothing like a homemade cocktail to impress guests and create a memorable holiday bash that stands out.
 Festive and unique, you'll definitely want to add this mezcal cocktail recipe from Hola Jalapeño to your holiday traditions.
 In total, it only takes about 15 minutes to make, so you can throw it together while you're working on bigger mains that have a little more wait time involved.